hashicorp/terraform-provider-google/website/docs/r/developer_connect_connection.html.markdown

 * `github_app` -
   (Required)
   Required.
 Immutable.
 The GitHub Application that was installed to the GitHub user or organization.
   Possible values:
     GIT_HUB_APP_UNSPECIFIED
     DEVELOPER_CONNECT
-  FIREBASE
+    FIREBASE"

 * `authorizer_credential` -
   (Optional)
-  Represents an OAuth token of the account that authorized the Connection, and associated metadata.
+  Represents an OAuth token of the account that authorized the Connection,and associated metadata.
   Structure is [documented below](#nested_authorizer_credential).

 * `app_installation_id` -